-In order to perfect a valid mortgage in the UAE, registration (typically by a simple pre-determined form) needs to be made in writing and provided to the mortgage registrar with the land department or the local municipality of the relevant Emirate.
-A fee, which is usually payable, is dependent on the specific Emirate; however, it can commonly be linked to a percentage of the mortgage amount (see the response to question 3.9).
+In order to perfect a valid mortgage in the UAE, the land mortgage agreement (generally pre-printed documents prescribed by the relevant authorities) must be: (i) executed in writing in the presence of a public notary or the relevant land department in Arabic; and (ii) provided to the mortgage registrar with the land department or the local municipality of the relevant Emirate.
+A fee, which is usually payable, is dependent on the specific Emirate; however it can commonly be linked to a percentage of the mortgage amount (see the response to question 3.9).
 This can be onerous on the borrower if they are covering the costs of the transaction.
-Further, enforcement of such security can incur additional fees and expenses which may be prohibitive to the lending entity when it comes to an enforcement scenario and transferring title.
+Furthermore, enforcement of such security can incur additional fees and expenses which may be prohibitive to the lending entity when it comes to an enforcement scenario and transferring title.

-As discussed in the response to question 3.1, foreign lenders should also bear in mind that ownership of land, onshore companies and other assets may be restricted to UAE (or GCC) nationals in certain Emirates and as such, the involvement of a local bank or a local/regulated security agent or trustee may be necessary.
-Furthermore, regardless of foreign ownership restrictions certain types of security can only be given in favour of a bank licensed by the UAE Central Bank.
+As discussed in the response to question 3.1, foreign lenders should also bear in mind that ownership of land, onshore companies and other assets may be restricted to UAE (or GCC) nationals in certain Emirates and as such, the involvement of a local bank or a local/ regulated security agent or trustee may be necessary.
+Furthermore, regardless of foreign ownership restrictions, certain types of security can only be given in favour of a bank licensed by the UAE Central Bank.

 Lenders should also be aware that it is possible to take mortgages over ships and aircraft under the laws of registration of the relevant assets.
-In the case of mortgages over aircrafts, the mortgage instrument may be filed with the General Civil Aviation Authority and a UAE pledge will also typically be taken over these assets.
-It is also worth noting that in 2008 the UAE ratified the Convention and Aircraft Protocol on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment, commonly known as the Cape Town Convention.
+In the case of mortgages over aircraft, the mortgage instrument may be filed with the General Civil Aviation Authority and a UAE pledge will also typically be taken over these assets.
+It is also worth noting that, in 2008, the UAE ratified the Convention and Aircraft Protocol on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment, commonly known as the Cape Town Convention.